ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/02-Analysis_with_pytraj.md

 ref_coor = pt.load('inpcrd_nowat.pdb')

 # call pmap_mpi function for MPI.
-# we dont need to specify the nuber of CPUs,
+# we don't need to specify the number of CPUs,
 # because we will use srun to run the script
 data = pt.pmap_mpi(pt.rmsd, traj, mask='@C,N,O', ref=ref_coor)